 After your breast surgery, you might be feeling overwhelmed about what comes next.
 Finding the right post-operative bra can be a daunting but necessary experience for optimal recovery.

 Kickstart your journey ahead with Bodyment’s complete guide on choosing the best bra type and size for your recovery needs.
 Having the right fit can significantly change the way you feel, move and look!

-One of the most crucial things to do is finding a comfortable, and well-fitted post operative bra at least 2 weeks before your surgery in preparation for you recovery.
-Accurate bra sizing is vital for achieving the best possible results from your surgery.
+One of the most crucial things to do is finding a comfortable, and well-fitting post operative bra at least 2 weeks before your surgery in preparation for you recovery.
+Accurate bra fitting is vital for achieving the best possible results from your surgery.
 Although it can be confusing initially, we have 6 simple tips to help you find the best sizing selection.